 \textbf{Destination Setup: }We require the MediHallDetector \(M\) to be able to classify its hallucination levels based on the input image \(I\), the original prompt \(P\), the LVLM answer \(A\) and the ground truth \(GT\), which can be denoted as \(H_{type} \xleftarrow{} M(I, P, A, GT)\).
 This destination brings about four requirements for the model: (1).
 It must accurately differentiate between various levels of hallucinations.
 (2).
 It should follow instructions correctly.
 (3).
 It must categorize hallucinations in LVLM outputs based on the medical images.
 (4).
 The model must maintain flexibility to adapt to different scenarios.
 These requirements guided the design of the MediHallDetector.

-\textbf{Framework of MediHallDetector: }MediHallDetector is built upon the fundamental architecture of the LLaVA model, incorporating a dual-layer fully connected network with GELU activation functions as the connector.
+\textbf{Framework of MediHallDetector: }Figure~\ref{model}(a) demonstrates the model structure, SFT process and inference objective of MediHallDetector.
+MediHallDetector is built upon the fundamental architecture of the LLaVA model, incorporating a dual-layer fully connected network with GELU activation functions as the connector.
 The initial weights for MediHallDetector were taken from LLaVA1.5-7B\cite{llava-next} to leverage its robust foundational capabilities.

-\textbf{Data Preparation: }The training data for MediHallDetector consists of three main categories: traditional medical image-text task data, Med-HallMark data, and specific hallucination evaluation instruction pair data.
+\textbf{Data Preparation: }As shown in Figure~\ref{model}(a), the training data for MediHallDetector consists of three main categories: traditional medical image-text task data, Med-HallMark data, and specific hallucination evaluation instruction pair data.
 Traditional medical image-text task data, sourced from SLAKE, VQA-RAD, MIMIC-Test and OpenI datasets shown in Figure~\ref{arc}, helps adapt the general LVLM to the medical domain.
 Med-HallMark data improves the model's robustness and prevents the assessment model from being induced to produce hallucinations by the hallucination output itself due to the problem of not having seen the source domain.
 The hallucination evaluation data, manually annotated medical text described in Section \ref{3}, helps the model understand different types of hallucinations and follow the instructions.

 \textbf{Training:} MediHallDetector undergoes a single-stage supervised fine-tuning (SFT) process using the combined data described above.
 During fine-tuning, we froze the visual encoder and connector, and train the full parameters of the MediHallDetector's language model.
 The model is trained with a learning rate of 2e-5, utilizing the AdamW optimizer for two epochs.
 Detailed training parameters and additional settings are provided in the Supplementary material.